ed-2100/Python-Monorepo/Robot Simulator/README.md

 # Mecanum Simulator

-This code was written in a rush by myself, so the commit messages could be better.

 - I formatted this code with Black on a whim.
 I'm not entirely sure that I like it yet.
 - `systemgame.py` is playable.
 - `goalfinder.py` is only playable once a model has been trained using `ml_trainer.py`